 Cielo – It’s the Spanish and Italian word for the sky and heaven.
 In Spanish, it takes an s sound; in Italian, it is a ch.
 Just like Sky, this name is gender neutral.

 Coco – It’s not entirely clear where Gabrielle Chanel picked up her nickname, but it stuck – and is increasingly seen as a wearable choice for girls.

 Lilo – She’s the BFF of adorable alien Stitch in the Disney flick-turned-series.
 She’s also Hawaiian, and in her native language, Lilo means lost.
-Lilo has never caught on – possibly because Lindsay Lohan is sometimes referred to as Lilo in the press.
-Lilou has been stylish in France in recent years, but she ends with a lu sound.
+The similar Lilou has been stylish in France in recent years, but that’s a lu sound.

 Marlo – Blogger Heather Armstrong has a daughter named Marlo.
 So does comedian Rob Corddry.
 The original Marlo, Marlo Thomas, was born Margaret.
 Marlo was a childhood nickname that stuck.
 This name is catching on, but the surname spellings are far more popular.

 Rio – Duran Duran sang “her name is Rio and she dances on the sand” back in 1982.
 It’s the Spanish word for river.
 Just like River makes for a nicely gender neutral nature name, Rio works for a son or a daughter.